mylene-campana/mylene-campana.github.io/index.md

 However, my research interests are not limited to my PhD subject, I am also paying attention to:

+- artificial intelligence
-- artificial intelligence and machine learning
+- machine learning
 - robotics and ethics
 - human-robot interaction
 - computer animation